Thank you for submitting the form. Your reference number is

 1A Barrett St, Timboon

 Offering unique flavours such as maple and cinnamon, and rhubarb and raspberry, Timboon Fine Ice Cream vans attract crowds at markets and festivals.
 But there’s nothing like going to the source to appreciate the connection between farm and cone.
 Timboon ice cream is made with milk from a nearby farm and the cream comes from Warrnambool Cheese and Butter Factory.
-This is a perfect weekend pitstop if you’re on a road trip.
+This is a perfect weekend pitstop if you’re taking a road trip along the Great Ocean Road.